Nafari1/Calculator/README.md

-# Calculator
+This project was created as part of object-oriented programming classes.

-Application calculator javafx in eclipse
+Application calculator javafx in eclipse.

+Its basic calc using javafx and scene builder.